arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-conditions-upon-which-learning-depends/motivational-processes/how-motivation-and-persistence-develop/conditions-which-may-affect-motivation.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Conditions which may affect motivation
+title: 'Conditions which may affect motivation '
-"
-nav_order: Conditionswhichmayaffectmotivation
-has_children: false
 ---
 # Conditions which may affect motivation